When determining the right course level for you, department advisors rely on:

-- French and Spanish course placements are regularly posted on Blackboard.
+- French course placements are regularly posted on Blackboard.
 Click on "Language Course Placement" under "My Organizations" on your Blackboard home page.

-- German, Italian, and Russian course placements are regularly emailed to your registered UR email account.
+- German, Italian, Russian and Spanish course placements are regularly emailed to your registered UR email account.

 - For Polish and Portuguese placements, please contact the instructors.

-- For Chinese, Japanese, and Korean placements and for those who have questions about their placements, please speak with an advisor in that language program.
+- For Chinese placements and for those who have questions about their placements, please contact an advisor in that language program.

-For PROGRAM-SPECIFIC PLACEMENT INFORMATION, including links to online placement exams, please see the links below:
+For program-specific placement information including links to online placement exams, see the individual program pages: